Antares0982/ssrJSON/README.md

 ValueError: indent must be 0, 2, or 4
 ```

-### Other Arguments
+### Other Arguments Supported by Python's json

-Arguments like `ensure_ascii`, `parse_float` provided by `json` can be recognized but ignored by design.
+Arguments like `ensure_ascii`, `parse_float` provided by `json` can be recognized but ignored *by design*.

 The functionality of `object_hook` in `json.loads` will be supported in future.

 ## Implementation Details

 The implementations of ssrJSON's `dumps` and `loads` functions are designed to perform in-place processing as much as possible, avoiding intermediate representations.
 The `dumps` function employs SIMD instructions for rapid encoding in a single step.
 Similarly, `dumps_to_bytes` uses SIMD to efficiently handle both UTF-8 encoding and JSON serialization at the same time.
-With minor modifications, the code used by `dumps_to_bytes` can also serve as a SIMD-accelerated replacement for `str.encode("utf-8")`.
+With some modifications, the code used by `dumps_to_bytes` can also serve as a SIMD-accelerated replacement for `str.encode("utf-8")`.

 The implementation of ssrJSON's `loads` draws inspiration from [yyjson](https://github.com/ibireme/yyjson), and also [orjson](https://github.com/ijl/orjson)'s caching algorithm for short dictionary keys.
 When the input type is `str`, `loads` avoids any UTF-8 encoding or decoding operations on non-ASCII strings.
 If the input is bytes, loads utilizes a modified string decoding algorithm based on yyjson.
 The main control flow and number decoding of `loads` are also modified from yyjson.